-Property owners cannot have both DHE and SCHE (the Senior Citizen Homeowner Exemption).
-If a property qualifies for both, Finance will only grant SCHE.
+Note: You cannot receive both DHE and SCHE (the Senior Citizen Homeowner Exemption).
+If your property qualifies for both, we will only grant SCHE.

-If you qualify for DHE the table below will help you estimate how much you might save.
+If you qualify for DHE the table below will help you estimate how much your assessed value might be reduced by.